MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

 ### Disabling Device Guard

-The turnkey security scripts generates SIPolicyOn.p7b and SIPolicyOff.p7b files in the folder.
+The turnkey security script generates SIPolicyOn.p7b and SIPolicyOff.p7b files in the folder.
-The wm.xml packages the SIPolicyOn.p7b and place sit on the system as SIPolicy.p7b
+The wm.xml packages the SIPolicyOn.p7b and places it on the system as SIPolicy.p7b.

 For example: